I'm Looking Through You: Composition

+Recording

 During October and November 1965, the Beatles recorded three versions of "I'm Looking Through You".
 Take 1 was recorded on 24 October and was slower than the version released on Rubber Soul, having a tempo of 132 beats per minute.
 It had a significantly different rhythm and lacked the "Why, tell me why …" middle eight of the final version.
 Take 1 was eventually released in 1996 on the Anthology 2 compilation.
 Take 1 also featured an electric twelve-bar blues jam, and a pitch centre in the key of G.

 The Beatles recorded the first remake of the track on 6 November, towards the end of the Rubber Soul sessions, but were again dissatisfied with the result.
 Take 4, the final version, was recorded on 10 November with overdubs on 11 November.
 This version is in the key of A♭ and features a bridge passage based on a descending major scale, extending a ninth from 6 down to 5.
 The same melodic structure was later used by McCartney in the verse of "Penny Lane", the chorus of "Maxwell's Silver Hammer", and in instrumental sections of "Hello, Goodbye" and "Lady Madonna".

 The final released version features several faintly audible abnormalities such as incomplete hand clapping, stray guitar notes and tambourine hits; whether these mistakes went unnoticed during post-production or were intentionally left in remains uncertain.
 The North American stereo version of the song contains two false guitar starts, which were cut from the other mixes.
 Allegedly, the engineers at Capitol Records thought the false start was intentional, and left it in.

 The album sleeve and other sources indicate that Ringo Starr played Hammond organ on this track.
 Starr plays quick two-note vamps in the choruses.
 Mark Lewisohn reported that Hammond organ was not listed on the session tape box.